Persevering

 When you hit something impossible

-Sometimes, you may be enduring a period of severe hardship and must give yourself more grace.
+At times, you may be enduring a period of severe hardship and must give yourself more grace.

 • By focusing our efforts, those gigantic issues aren’t anywhere near as gigantic.